Military: As part of society

 One difficult matter in the relation between military and society is control and transparency.
 In some countries, limited information on military operations and budgeting is accessible for the public.
 However, transparency in the military sector is crucial to fight corruption.
 This showed the Government Defence Anti-corruption Index Transparency International UK published in 2013.

 Militaries often function as societies within societies, by having their own military communities, economies, education, medicine, and other aspects of a functioning civilian society.
 A military is not limited to nations in of itself, as many private military companies (or PMCs) can be used or hired by organizations and figures as security, escort, or other means of protection where police, agencies, or militaries are absent or not trusted.

+Militarism is the society's social attitude of being best served, or being a beneficiary of a government, or guided by concepts embodied in the military culture, doctrine, system, or leaders.
+Either because of the cultural memory, national history, or the potentiality of a military threat, the militarist argument asserts that a civilian population is dependent upon, and thereby subservient to the needs and goals of its military for continued independence.
+Militarism is sometimes contrasted with the concepts of comprehensive national power, soft power and hard power.